 - persistent and/or severe pain

-Guillain-Barré syndrome usually reaches its most severe point within four weeks.
+Guillain-Barré syndrome usually reaches its most severe point within 4 weeks.
 It may then remain stable for a few weeks or months before gradually improving.

 Get medical help

-See your GP if you notice any of the early symptoms of Guillain-Barré syndrome, such as numbness or weakness.
+See a GP if you notice any of the early symptoms of Guillain-Barré syndrome, such as numbness or weakness.